 But, it really wasn’t too difficult to pull off because we found the right venue and cut out some wedding traditions that weren’t important to us.
 Check out these tips on how we did it.

-The Big One: Consider a Non-Saturday Night Wedding for Popular Wedding Venues
+1. Consider a Non-Saturday Night Wedding for Popular Wedding Venues

 The first and most important part of planning your wedding is finding the right venue.
 Popular venues can be booked up for months or even a year if you want one in the middle of summer on a Saturday night.